cetz-package/cetz/lib/plot.typ

 ///
 /// - body (body): Calls of `plot.add` commands
 /// - size (array): Plot canvas size tuple of width and height in canvas units
-/// - axis-style (string): Axis style "scientific" or "school-book"
+/// - axis-style (string): Axis style "scientific", "left", "school-book"
+///                  - `"scientific"`: Frame plot area and draw axes y, x, y2, and x2 around it
+///                  - `"school-book"`: Draw axes x and y as arrows with both crossing at $(0, 0)$
+///                  - `"left"`: Draw axes x and y as arrows, the y axis stays on the left (at `x.min`)
+///                              and the x axis at the bottom (at `y.min`)
 /// - options (any): The following options are supported per axis
 ///                  and must be prefixed by `<axis-name>-`, e.G.
 ///                  `x-min: 0`.